 PETER DANIEL STRAUS as Juna

 Peter Daniel Straus is a stage and on-camera actor, as well as a comedian based in New York City, and has performed extensively across the U.S. and the world over.
-Recently he was featured on TruTv’s “Impractical Jokers”.
-Other TV and film appearances include “Gotham” (FOX), the internationally award-winning “Half Brother” (“Halvbroren”, NRK Norway), several featured original comedy spots on “The Late Show”, and award-winning short films.
+Recently he was featured on TruTv’s “Impractical Jokers” and “Keeping Up With The Kardashians” as Pierre the Mime.
+Other TV and film appearances include “Deception” (ABC), “Gotham” (FOX), the internationally award-winning “Half Brother” (“Halvbroren”, NRK Norway), several featured original comedy spots on “The Late Show”, and award winning films.
 He’s been a lead and collaborating artist at the Denver Center Theatre Company, a featured comedian at The Metropolitan Opera, and a leading player at the National Stage of Norway.
-Late nights he may be found performing comedy in New York City's finest comedy-variety houses (The Box, The Slipper Room or House of Yes).
+Late nights he may be found performing comedy in New York City's finest comedy-variety houses (Bartschland Follies at The McKittrick Hotel, The Box, The Slipper Room or House of Yes).
 Peter also does commercial and voiceover work, and is a proud member of Actor's Equity and SAG/AFTRA.